JasperO98/NaroNet/README.md

 | image_3.tiff | Treatment | High |
 | ... | ... | ... |

 * Patient_to_Image.xlsx (optional) can be utilized in case more than one image is available per subject and you want to merge them into one subject graph.
 When images have the same subject identifier (e.g., 'Subject_Name') they will be joined into one disjoint graph.
 Please notice that when this file exists, you should change the 'Image_Names' column in 'Image_Labels.xlsx' with the new subject names (e.g., change 'image_1.tiff' with 'subject_1').
-See example [file](https://github.com/djimenezsanchez/NaroNet/blob/main/examples/Patient_to_Image.xlsx) or example below:
+See example files in the [folder](https://github.com/CarolRameder/NaroNet/tree/main/Metadata%20for%20multiple%20images%20per%20patient) or the  small example below:

 | Image_Name | Subject_Name |
 | :-- | :-:|